Sea cucumber: Phylogeny and classification

 Holothuroidea (sea cucumbers) are one of five extant classes that make up the phylum Echinodermata.
 This is one of the most distinctive and diverse phyla, ranging from starfish to urchins to sea cucumbers and many other organisms.
 The echinoderms are mainly distinguished from other phyla by their body plan and organization.
-While the organisms in this phylum may not all look the same from the outside, their make-up is another story.
-The earlliest sea cucumbers are known from the middle Ordovician, over 450 million years ago.
+The earliest sea cucumbers are known from the middle Ordovician, over 450 million years ago.
 The apodida is the sister group to the other orders of sea cucumbers.

+Homologies with other echinoderm classes

 All echinoderms share three main characteristics.
 When mature, echinoderms have a pentamerous radial symmetry.
 While this can easily be seen in a sea star or brittle star, in the sea cucumber it is less distinct and seen in their five primary tentacles.
 The pentamerous radial symmetry can also be seen in their five ambulacral canals.
 The ambulacral canals are used in their water vascular system which is another characteristic that binds this phylum together.

 The water vascular system develops from their middle coelom or hydrocoel.
 Echinoderms use this system for many things including movement by pushing water in and out of their podia or "tube feet".
 Echinoderms tube feet (including sea cucumbers) can be seen aligned along the side of their axes.

 While echinoderms are invertebrates, meaning they do not have a spine, they do all have an endoskeleton that is secreted by the mesenchyme.
 This endoskeleton is composed of plates called ossicles.
 They are always internal but may only be covered by a thin epidermal layer like in sea urchin's spines.
-In the sea cucumber the ossicles are only found in the dermis, making them a very supple organism.
+In the sea cucumber, the ossicles are only found in the dermis, making them a very supple organism.
 For most echinoderms, their ossicles are found in units making up a three dimensional structure.
-However, in sea cucumbers the ossicles are found in a two-dimensional network.
+However, in sea cucumbers, the ossicles are found in a two-dimensional network.

 All echinoderms also possess anatomical feature(s) called mutable collagenous tissues, or MCTs.
 Such tissues can rapidly change their passive mechanical properties from soft to stiff under the control of the nervous system and coordinated with muscle activity.
 Different echinoderm classes use MCTs in different ways.
 The asteroids, sea stars, can detach limbs for self-defense and then regenerate them.
 The Crinoidea, sea fans, can go from stiff to limp depending on the current for optimal filter feeding.
 The Echinoidea, sand dollars, use MCTs to grow and replace their rows of teeth when they need new ones.
 The Holothuroidea, sea cucumbers, use MCTs to eviscerate their gut as a self-defense response.
 MCTs can be used in many ways but are all similar at the cellular level and in mechanics of function.
 A common trend in the uses of MCTs is that they are generally used for self-defense mechanisms and in regeneration.

+Evolution

+Holothuroidea is part of the subphylum Echinozoa along with the extant Echinoidea (sea urchins, sand dollars, etc.) and extinct Ophiocistioidea.
+The ophiocistioids likely form a paraphyletic grade from which holothuroids evolved.